alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 ﻿## Getting started with GitHub Actions {#getting-started-with-github-actions .unnumbered}

 Throughout this guide, we will explore the key features of GitHub Actions and how to effectively structure workflow files in YAML to maximize the benefits of CI/CD.
-We\'ll start by creating a somewhat simple weather application, but make it more complex overtime.This is designed to simulate a real world application.
+We\'ll start by creating a somewhat simple weather application, but make it more complex over time.
+This is designed to simulate a real world application.

 GitHub Actions is a CI/CD platform that automates software development tasks within GitHub repositories.
 It uses \"workflow files,\" which are YAML-based instructions that define the steps of a CI/CD pipeline, similar to a project manager for your build scripts.